-U.S. Venture-Backed Startups in 2020 Represented Over 4.4 Million Employees, Attracted 51% of Global Venture Funding
+U.S. Venture-Backed Startups in 2020 Represented About 2.5 Million Employees, Attracted 51% of Global Venture Funding

 FOR IMMEDIATE RELEASE